IQ...EQ...and now BQ! How body intelligence can improve your health

 Have a go at a new kind of exercise.
 There are plenty of free trials around.
 You might find something you like!

-As a coach, I can work with you to identify the pillars you should be focussing on, whether it is one or all three.
-Together we can build a plan to help you gain confidence in your own body.
-I'm happy to chat with you about it at any time.
+As a mindful wellness coach, I work with you and your team to identify the pillars you should be focussing on, whether it is one or all three, and from there we can design a wellbeing program that is the perfect fit for your people.
+Contact me to set up a call and discuss.

 Disclaimer: As always, please see your GP before engaging in any new forms of exercise, especially if you are suffering from a medical condition.